hartwigmedical/hmftools/esvee/README.md

 Low Quality SNV errors | Low quality mismatches (rawBQ<26) are ignored and deemed to always match an existing assembly Minimum assembly overlap | We require 50 bases of overlap to merge and extend assemblies OR 20 bases to merge and extend reference bases
 Mismatch tolerance | When comparing reads and assemblies with allow 0 high quality mismatches for sequences of < 15 bases, 1 high quality mismatches for sequences of 15 to 100 bases, and then 1 additional high mismatches for each additional 200 bases of sequence overlap more than 100 bases.
 Note that a 1 or 2 base mismatch or a longer mismatch in microsatellite counts as 1 mismatch
 Adjust alignment score (AdjAS) | Modified length of an alignment after allowing for inexact homology, repeats and mismatches.
-Defined as: adjAS= AS - inexact homology length – repeatBases[repeatCount>2]  Note that the alignment score incorporates both length and number of mismatches and that the repeats are only evaluated for the bases outside of the homology region (so that this is not double counted)
+Defined as: adjAS = AS - inexact homology length – repeatBases[repeatCount>2]  Note that the alignment score incorporates both length and number of mismatches and that the repeats are only evaluated for the bases outside of the homology region (so that this is not double counted)
 Modified MAPQ
 (modMAPQ)  | The modified MAPQ is intended to convert the MAPQ which is a relative MAPQ into something more akin to an ‘absolute’ MAPQ.
 The MAPQ is penalised if the length is short or the alignmnet score is low relative to the length    modMAPQ = MAPQ * min [1, adjAS/max(100,alignLength)]^2